RF555/Disease-Prediction-Deep-Learning-/README.md

 # Improvements

 * To address overfitting in the Neural Network, regularization techniques can be applied.
-* Hyperparameter tuning, such as adjusting the learning rate or batch size, may further optimize the performance of both models.
+* Hyperparameter tuning, such as adjusting the learning rate, number of epochs or batch size, may further optimize the performance of both models.